2001 New Mexico State Aggies football team

 The 2001 New Mexico State Aggies football team represented New Mexico State University in the 2001 NCAA Division I-A football season.
 The Aggies were coached by head coach Tony Samuel and played their home games at Aggie Memorial Stadium in Las Cruces, New Mexico.
-They participated as members of the Sun Belt Conference.
+This was the first season the Aggies competed as members of the Sun Belt Conference, having previously competed in the Big West Conference from 1984 to 2000.